guides16 min read

 Before dedicated apps existed, serious live players used what they had.
 Many still do.

-Phone notes apps are the most common method — fast to open, zero learning curve, but the output is unstructured text with no export path to analysis software.
-Paper poker journals (like SplitSuit's Poker Journal) provide structured templates and are ultra-discreet, but cannot be digitally exported, searched, or filtered — for an in-depth comparison, see our article on paper poker journals vs hand tracking apps.
-Voice memos capture fast but transcription is slow.
-Memory alone is the worst approach: players report remembering only 3–5 hands clearly from sessions of 200+ hands.
+Phone notes apps remain the most common fallback: they are fast to open and easy to use, but the result is usually unstructured text with no clean export path to analysis software.
+Paper poker journals, including products like SplitSuit's Poker Journal, offer more structure and discretion but cannot be digitally exported, searched, or filtered — for a deeper comparison, see our article on paper poker journals vs hand tracking apps.
+Voice memos are quick to capture but slower to process later.
+Memory alone is the least reliable method; after a long live session, most players remember only a fraction of the most important decisions.

 If you are recording hands at the table for the first time, any method beats no method.
-The question is what you want to do with the data afterward — if you want to import into PT4, HM3, or GTO Wizard, you will eventually need structured digital capture.
+The question is what you want to do with the data afterward — if you want to import into PT4, HM3, or Hand2Note, you will eventually need structured digital capture.

 Side-by-Side Comparison Table